MikePopoloski/slang/tools/reflect/README.md

-slang-type-extract
+slang-reflect
 ==================

-slang-type-extract is a tool that aims to help developers to remove the burden of creating `C/C++` representations of SystemVerilog structs, enums and parameters.
+slang-reflect is a tool that aims to help developers to remove the burden of creating `C/C++` representations of SystemVerilog structs, enums and parameters.
 Its behavior is inspired from the [verilator public](https://verilator.org/guide/latest/extensions.html#cmdoption-2) option provided by `verilator`, and it is of a great use when building testbenches using `C++/SystemC`.